 The sun’s up and so are you.
 After a coffee and gear check, you’ll be driven to the helicopter staging area where your guide will do a safety briefing.
 At this time, you’ll learn how to use the avalanche gear provided and run through the safety protocols associated with heli-skiing.
 This is the perfect time to ask any questions you might have – it will also solidify your trust in the guide as their wealth of knowledge and experience is evident.
-Whistler Heli-Skiing has an incredible roster of Association of Canada Mountain Guides that know our mountains inside and out – you won’t be disappointed.
+Whistler Heli-Skiing has an incredible roster of Canadian Ski Guide Association and Association of Canada Mountain Guides that know our mountains inside and out – you won’t be disappointed.

 And finally, after your skis or board is secured in the helicopter’s basket and your avalanche transceiver is turned on, the long-awaited heli ride is underway.
 Flying over the lush, valley forests makes for a stunning sea of green (or white – depending on snowfall) as your pilot soars into the alpine showing off the stunning peaks of the Coast Mountains Range.